danainjax/punks-front-end/NOTES.md

     Create a Contract/Sale

-    3. R - Read, Punks show page, fetch to localhost:3000/punks/id Coded the backend so that the json is rendered to punks/id Need to display the punk in a modal or some other manner so it takes center-stage
+    3. R - Read, Find PunkByNumber, fetch to localhost:3000/punks/id
+    Coded the backend so that the json is rendered to punks/id Send to show page.
+Create new punk if it does not exist in the database, render it, if it does.

-    4. U - update a comment, like, or sale?
+    4. U - update/edit a comment, like, or sale?
     5. D - delete a comment, like

 B. Decide on a second model, (likes, comments, etc. - pick 1 to start)